 The result logic for a Real Ear Test is set to the locked factory mode.
-Please refer to chapter 7 TEOAE for descriptions of stop results.
+Please refer to chapters 7 TEOAE or 8 DPOAE for descriptions of stop results

 On selecting Save, Patient Details are automatically entered and the test is allocated a unique date/time stamp.